ValkyrieStudios/mongo/README.md

 ## Introduction
-This library offers a simple approach to working with mongo instances, offering both direct connectivity as well as ability to connect to Atlas clusters through the mongodb+srv protocol.
+This library offers a simple approach to working with MongoDB instances, offering both direct connectivity as well as the ability to connect to Atlas clusters through the mongodb+srv protocol.

-Among other defaults it works with connection pooling and applies zlib compression for fast optimized queries.
-Behind the scenes it works with the latest version of the native mongodb driver and though it does not open up all functionalitites this offers it tries to ensure most real-world scenarios could be handled.
+Among other defaults, it works with connection pooling and applies zlib compression for fast optimized queries.
+Behind the scenes, it works with the latest version of the native MongoDB driver, and though it does not open up all functionalities this offers, it tries to ensure most real-world scenarios could be handled.

-If there's anything missing in this library that you deem a necessity feel free to open a pull request or shoot us a suggestion ;)
+If there's anything missing in this library that you deem a necessity, feel free to open a pull request or shoot us a suggestion ;)

 ## Getting Started
-The best way to get started with this library is by creating an instance of mongo, we suggest creating a class which extends from this library's main export and passing the configuration to its super constructor.
+The best way to get started with this library is by creating an instance of MongoDB.
+We suggest creating a class that extends from this library's main export and passing the configuration to its super constructor.

-Below is an example, for sake of the argument the rest of this document will work through this example class:
+Below is an example, for sake of the argument, the rest of this document will work through this example class:
 ```typescript
 'use strict';